Staq Infrastructure Overview

 High Availability

-For clients requiring full high availability (HA) architecture—such as redundant EC2 instances in different zones, multi-AZ databases, and self-healing clusters—our Enterprise Plan includes bespoke solutions designed specifically for uninterrupted uptime and failover protection.
+For clients requiring full high availability (HA) architecture — redundant EC2 instances in different zones, multi-AZ databases, and self-healing clusters — our Enterprise Plan includes bespoke solutions designed specifically for uninterrupted uptime and failover protection.

 Pooled Resources: Comprehensive View

-• Redis Object Caching: We use Redis to optimize script execution and minimize database requests, enhancing site performance.
+We use Redis to optimize script execution and minimize database requests, enhancing site performance.
+Boosts WordPress performance, efficiently scaling databases to manage increased concurrency and accelerate backend speeds.

-• CDN Integration: With a click, you can place your entire site behind AWS CloudFront or Cloudflare.
-This ensures that traffic is cached at the edge, reducing server load and boosting performance, while AWS Shield provides an additional layer of DDoS protection.
+With a click, you can place your entire site behind AWS CloudFront or Cloudflare.
+This ensures traffic is cached at the edge, reducing server load and boosting performance, while AWS Shield provides an additional layer of DDoS protection.